lagobello/lagobello-www-hugo-universal/README.md

 ## Clone the repository using git
 Enter the following commands one-by-one in a git shell, bash shell, or Powershell.
-`git clone --recurse-submodules https://github.com/vittorio88/lagobello-www-hugo-universal.git`  <sup>1</sup>
+`git clone --recurse-submodules https://github.com/lagobello/lagobello-www-hugo-universal.git`  <sup>1</sup>
-`git remote rename origin upstream`  <sup>2</sup>

 <sup>1</sup> The `--recurse-submodules` flag is necessary to bring down themes from their individual repositories.
-<sup>2</sup> It is necessary to rename the remote from origin to upstream, so that a script to push to gh-pages branch works.

 ## Test web server locally using git
 `cd lagobello-www-hugo-universal`